-Although Buarque de Holanda's German influence has remained central since the preface of the fifth Brazilian edition of Raízes do Brasil, more recent studies have investigated the possible impact that the work of Uruguayan writer José Enrique Rodó had on the Brazilian essayist.74 Written more than thirty years before Raízes do Brasil, Rodó's seminal work Ariel (1900) is directed towards the youth of America.
+Although Buarque de Holanda's German influence has remained central since the preface of the fifth Brazilian edition of Raizes do Brasil, more recent studies have investigated the possible impact that the work of Uruguayan writer José Enrique Rodó had on the Brazilian essayist.
+Written more than thirty years before Raizes do Brasil, Rodó's seminal work Ariel (1900) is directed towards the youth of America.
 The title has Shakespeare's The Tempest as its motto.
 While Prospero's slave, Calibán, represents irrational attachment to material interests, Ariel symbolizes the rational spirit capable of going beyond pragmatic benefits.
 Cleary, the central operation of Rodó's text is to associate the figure of Caliban with the Anglo-Saxon materialism and the character of Ariel with the "cultural" inclination of Latin America.
-Through these correlations, Rodó questions those that praising a false culture of labor, one that sustains an image of modernity in order to justify a new type of slavery in the exploitation of bodies masked by a thin layer of capital.
-As a reader of Rodó, Buarque de Holanda was aware of the sophistical use of the narrative of rationality, the false weight given to the term "civilization" by politicians in order to keep any real logic from surfacing.75 Any true logic might lead to the development of a class consciousness which did not yet exist among the popular classes, and would demand a review of the distribution of wealth and land that was not in the interests of the Brazilian elites.
+Through these correlations, Rodó questions those that praising a false culture of labor, one that sustains an image of modernity in order to justify a new type of slavery in the exploitation of bodies masked

-73Due to the control São Paulo and Minas Gerais' landowners had over the political life of the country, the first Republic carried the name of República café-com-leite-a reference to the main products produced by these states.

-74 For more information see: Monteiro, Pedro Meira, and Flora Thomson-DeVeaux.
+&lt;sup>73Due to the control São Paulo and Minas Gerais' landowners had over the political life of the country, the first Republic carried the name of República café-com-leite-a reference to the main products produced by these states.
+For more information see: Monteiro, Pedro Meira, and Flora Thomson-DeVeaux.
 The Other Roots: Wandering Origins in Roots of Brazil and the Impasses of Modernity in Ibero-America.
 University of Notre Dame Press, 2017 and Newcomb, Robert Patrick.
 Nossa and Nuestra América: Inter-American Dialogues.
 Purdue University Press, 2012.